 7. School loans are ‘good’ debt: ‘Good’ debt is debt used to buy something that goes up in value.
 A mortgage is a perfect example of ‘good’ debt.
 A car loan is ‘bad’ debt.
 With school loans, it’s not so clear-cut.
 Borrow to get a liberal arts degree from an expensive private college, and you’re probably looking at very bad debt.
 Get an engineering degree from a public university and the degree will probably pay for itself many times over.
 The key is to recognize that not all college degrees are created equal.
 Some will pay for themselves; many will not.

 8. You should always buy a used car: The last car I bought was used.
 The two before that were new.
 While you can save money buying a used car, the new versus used debate is not the most important consideration.
 A much more important factor is how long you keep the car.
 My wife and I bought a new, expensive car in 2002.
-We’ve owned it almost 11 years and have no plans to sell it.
+We’ve owned it more than 13 years and have no plans to sell it.
 I suspect it will last at least another ten years, at which time we will have gotten a very good value for our money.

 9. Budgeting is painful: Budgeting can be painful, but it doesn’t have to be.
 There are a lot of ways to make budgeting painless.
 For example, only track a couple of categories of expenses that give you trouble, rather than every dime you spend.
 And use an online budgeting tool.
 These tools are free and automate the budgeting process.
 A fairly new tool called Personal Capital is my favorite and one ideal for tracking spending and investments.